remorses/lemonsqueezy-webhooks/README.md

 npm i lemonsqueezy-webhooks
 ```

-This package exposes the Lemon-squeezy webhooks types and an utility function to handle webhooks in Node.js
+This package exposes the lemon-squeezy webhooks types and an utility functions to handle webhooks in Node.js

 Exported types: